nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/account-management/Overview-of-Account-Management-Changes-with-2023.1-Release.md

    **Can a Project Have an End Date After the Base Maintenance Service Expires?**

   In the absence of a valid base maintenance service for a Connect instance, users can still access the interface but cannot publish studio packages.
-Technically, a studio service can possess an end date subsequent to a base maintenance service's expiration.
+Technically, a studio service can have an end date subsequent to a base maintenance service's expiration.
 Note that the duration of the base maintenance service aligns with the client contract's terms.
 Contact our Support team for potential changes.

    **If I Add the Email of an Existing User and Later Assign a Different Name, Does the Name Change Impact Billing?**

-   In this scenario, the user is added, but any alterations to the first and/or last name are disregarded.
+  In this scenario the user is added, but any changes to the first and/or last name are disregarded.

    **How Can I Change the Number of Available Seats?**

-   The number of available seats corresponds to the client contract.
+  The number of available seats corresponds to the Client's contract.
 Contact our Support team to discuss potential adjustments to seat availability.